 Connect to the Oregon Health & Outdoors Initiative

-Barton knows firsthand the healing powers of nature and is passionate about removing access barriers so that all Oregonians can know the benefits of time in green space.
-He leads Willamette Partnership's work on the Oregon Health & Outdoors Initiative, and his strengths include facilitation, strategy development, and communications.
+Barton (he/him) knows firsthand the healing powers of nature and is passionate about removing access barriers so that all Oregonians can know the benefits of time in green space.
+He leads Willamette Partnership's work on the Oregon Health & Outdoors Initiative, and his strengths include community engagement, strategy development, and communications.

 Throughout his career, he has worked in the private, public, and nonprofit sectors on reducing achievement gaps for underserved and underrepresented communities.
 His most recent projects include co-authoring the Green Infrastructure & Health Guide and working with a group of Oregonians with spinal cord injuries to develop policy recommendations and design considerations for accessible camping facilities in conjunction with the Oregon State Parks Department.

-In addition to his work with the Initiative, Barton also works with Portland’s intravenous drug using community at the country’s second-oldest syringe exchange clinic and volunteers with Brown People Camping.
+In addition to his work with the Initiative, Barton also works with Portland’s intravenous drug-using community at a syringe exchange clinic and volunteers with Brown People Camping.
 He received his Master of Public Administration degree with a focus in Natural Resource Management from Portland State University.

 Yesenia Castro is a certified Community Health Worker and Public Health .
 She has worked in prevention for the last 10 years.
 Yesenia was awarded a national award for her prevention work in 2008 by the Community Anti-Drug Coalitions Of America.
 Formerly she was the Mid-Columbia Health Equity Advocates Coalition Coordinator with Nuestra Comunidad Sana and The Next Door Inc. Yesenia has extensive experience working with different sectors in the Mid-Columbia Region to ensure Latino inclusion and voice in community initiatives related to education, housing, transportation, immigration, access to healthy food, and access to free or reduced physical activities.
 She is passionate about social justice and equity, and loves to be outdoors on her free time.
 She currently serves as a board member for Familias en Acción.
 Yesenia studied Public Health and Merchandising Management at Oregon State University